Moissanite vs Diamond January 17, 2018 – Posted in: Jewelry Blog

 What is Moissanite?

-Moissanite is a white silicone-carbide based stone that is commonly associated with the synthetic variation that has now become a popular substitute of the diamond.
+Moissanite is a white silicone-carbide-based stone that is commonly associated with the synthetic variation that has now become a popular substitute for the diamond.

 Moissanite may be visibly similar to a natural diamond but, chemically, it is very different.
 Diamonds come from carbon and moissanite comes from silicon carbide.

 Moissanite is one of the hardest known substances, ranking just below diamond on the Mohs Scale.
 Due to its toughness, it’s the perfect stone to cut all other materials (except diamonds).
 The relative ease of producing moissanite synthetically makes it very useful in industrial applications.